 Amazon Redshift is a fully managed data warehouse owned by AWS (Amazon Web Services).
 Redshift is known for its ease in crunching petabytes of data for analytics and allows for seamless scaling from hundreds of gigabytes to over a petabyte, using machine learning to analyze queries, delivering valuable business insights fast.
 The Redshift database is ideal for enterprises that have humongous volumes of data and is a columnar OLAP (Online Analytical Processing) database based on Postgres version 8.0.2.
 This enables querying on Redshift using simple SQL.
 Also, Redshift integrates easily with popular business intelligence tools, adding to its usability.
 Data Integration on Redshift

 Amazon Redshift provides lightning-fast querying because of its MPP (Massively Parallel Processing) architecture.
 MPP enables many computer processors to process data in parallel.
 Sometimes processors can be found across multiple servers and can work together to deliver results.
 The fast delivery of queries even on huge databases is what makes Redshift a must-have for large enterprises.
 For cost-effective storage and staging of data for Amazon Redshift, you can use Amazon S3 (Simple Storage Service).
 You can query and combine exabytes of data with standard SQL and save the query results to the S3 data lake.
 Note: With BryteFlow you can query data within your S3 data lake without needing to take it to Redshift, either by using Amazon Athena for ad hoc queries or Redshift Spectrum.
 Of course BryteFlow can also integrate and combine data from multiple sources and transform it on Redshift, enabling you to have consumption-ready data on target.
-Data Integration on Amazon S3
+Why Your DBA Will Love Oracle Autonomous Data Warehouse

 Why move data from Oracle to Redshift – Some Benefits